 A lot of animal rescue.
 Where dogs and cats, especially dogs, are used for fights.
 Street animals and animals that are used in the pitbull fighting trade.
-Which is people betting on dogfighting and trying to liberate these animals from that situation, involves being in extremely poor and violent American neighbourhoods (ghettos), and risking a lot to take these animals out of their situation.
+Which is people betting on dogfighting and trying to liberate these animals from that situation, involves being in extremely poor and violent American neighborhoods (ghettos), and risking a lot to take these animals out of their situation.
 But it’s more like social work, word diplomacy, trying to educate people about animals, and their rights and their needs, that they’re not just a security system, where all it does it make you feel tough, that it’s a living being with a heart and mind.
-That’s basicly what I’m doing and my bandmates are doing.
+That’s basically what I’m doing and my bandmates are doing.

-Yeah and we’ve also written songs and donated music for benefit records, that contribute money to the legal defence of activists who are imprisoned for animal rights activism, like property crimes in the US law are classified under the Patriot Act as terrorism.
+Yeah and we’ve also written songs and donated music for benefit records, that contribute money to the legal defense of activists who are imprisoned for animal rights activism, like property crimes in the US law are classified under the Patriot Act as terrorism.
 So they’re taking all green, red and black anarchists and taking the fuck out of the law and treat them as terrorists, as crimes against the State.
 Which is so insane and it’s really hard to explain what a mess it is.
 So that’s how I act out for animal rights.
-We put benefit shows for other animal legal defence funds too..
+We put benefit shows for other animal legal defense funds too..
 We play the shows and give all the money to different groups.